Back in my grandmother’s day, the beauty salon was more than a place to get your hair done.

 Clients are welcomed into the salon with hugs.
 It feels a bit like walking into your mother’s home, a place where you can let down your guard and be cared for.
-Stacy takes women to her chair to trim and style hair or wigs.
+Stacy takes women to her chair to trim and style hair or wigs such as those pre cut lace wigs.
 A make up artist and manicurist are on hand, as is a masseuse who understands the particular aches and pains associated with undergoing treatment.
 There is a womb-like feeling in this salon, a sense of being wrapped up and nurtured.

 One client explained to me that when you are diagnosed with cancer you feel as if you are instantly transformed from being a person to being a sick person.
 Your life becomes about battling your disease, the emotional and physical strain of which can be overwhelming.
 These Mondays have offered her a break and a chance to get back in touch with what feels good in her life.
 Another woman commented, while admiring her made-over face in the mirror, that she’d spent so much time feeling sick that she’d forgotten what it felt like to feel like herself.